English 250: Advanced Oral and Written Communication

 F = Less than 60

 Late Work.
-I tend to be flexible concerning late work if you let me know ahead of time.
-I would rather you spend the time you need to succeed with your writing if you need an extra day or two beyond the deadline to achieve that.
-That being said, excessive or unexcused late work will not be acceptable, and I reserve the right to penalize late work in such circumstances (generally, such penalties will be a letter grade for every day an assignment is late).
-If circumstances prevent you from being able to submit an assignment on time, you should discuss the situation with me ahead of time.
-The exception here is presentations; on presentation days, you need to be on time and ready to go.
+I am pretty flexible concerning late work as long as you let me know ahead of time.
+I would rather you spend the time you need on your writing in order to succeed, and if you need an extra day or two beyond the deadline to achieve that, I want you to take advantage of that time.
+That being said, excessive or unexcused late work will not be acceptable; in such circumstances, late work will be penalized as follows: late Papers will lose a letter grade and Short Assignments will not receive credit.
+If circumstances prevent you from being able to submit an assignment on time, you should discuss the situation with me at least 24 hours in advance.

 Students with Disabilities